dannyrappleyea/dannyrappleyea.github.io/_posts/2016-12-05-privacy-from-corporations.md

 ## Tutanota
 [Tutanota](https://tutanota.com/) is a free encrypted email service based in Germany.
 Their website states (slightly paraphrased)
-"The Tutanota servers are located in secure data centers in Germany.
+"*The Tutanota servers are located in secure data centers in Germany.
 All saved data are subject to the strict German privacy protection laws.
-Independent of that all data is end-to-end encrypted and cannot be read by the provider or by any third party."
+Independent of that all data is end-to-end encrypted and cannot be read by the provider or by any third party.*"

 ## ProtonMail
 [ProtonMail](https://protonmail.com/) is a free encrypted email service based in Switzerland.
 Their website states (slightly paraphrased)
-"ProtonMail is incorporated in Switzerland and all our servers are located in Switzerland.
+"*ProtonMail is incorporated in Switzerland and all our servers are located in Switzerland.
 This means all user data is protected by strict Swiss privacy laws.
-All emails are secured automatically with end-to-end encryption"
+All emails are secured automatically with end-to-end encryption*"

 # Phone number
 There are quite a few options for no-contract cellular plans.
 I specifically looked for low cost, pre-paid plans on an "alternative" carrier.
 Known as MVNO or "Mobile Virtual Network Operator", these carriers rent space on the larger carriers (AT&T/Sprint/Verizon) networks in bulk, so can give better rates or different types of plans than the big carriers do.
 Articles on attractive providers include: